 Circles Financial Initiatives

 The Circles Central Florida Financial Initiatives were established by a team of Circle Leaders, Circle Allies and other area experts.
-The pilot project has found great success through the Circles location in Winter Garden with developing plans to fund these initiatives across Central Florida.
+The pilot project has found great success through the Circles location in West Orange with developing plans to fund these initiatives across Central Florida.